ormizj/template-nuxt-fsd/README.md

 - App doesn't contain slices, App should contain only code that concerns the **entire application**, so no splitting is necessary.
+- Since slices don't exist in the App, **all files in App can reference and import from each other.**

 ### Shared